Last updated in March 2018

 Political relations between Ecuador and Germany go back a long way.
-The main issues addressed during recent bilateral visits in both directions were economic relations, development cooperation, environmental policy and drug control.
+Key issues in bilateral relations include trade and investment, development cooperation, environmental policy and the dual system of vocational training.

-Of Germany’s political foundations, the Friedrich Ebert Foundation, the Hanns Seidel Foundation and the Rosa Luxemburg Foundation currently have offices in Ecuador.
+Of Germany’s political foundations, the Friedrich-Ebert-Stiftung, the Hanns Seidel Foundation and the Rosa Luxemburg Foundation currently have offices in Ecuador.

-Within the EU, Germany is one of Ecuador’s principal trading partners and the most important exporter of goods to Ecuador.
-According to Ecuatorian Central Bank figures, in 2016 German exports to Ecuador were worth 382,3 million US-Dollars and German imports from Ecuador 530,7 million US-Dollars.
-This means that 3.16 per cent of Ecuador’s total exports went to Germany in 2016.
+Within the European Union, Germany is one of Ecuador’s most important trading partners and the largest exporter of goods to Ecuador.
+According to figures from the Central Bank of Ecuador, Germany exported goods worth 382.3 million US dollars to Ecuador and imported goods worth 530.7 million US dollars to Ecuador in 2016.
+This means that 3.16 percent of Ecuador’s total exports went to Germany that year.

 Germany’s main exports to Ecuador are machinery, pharmaceutical products and medical equipment.
-Its principal imports from Ecuador are tropical fruits (accounting for more than 50 per cent of total imports), fish, seafood, coffee and cocoa.
+Its main imports from Ecuador are tropical fruits (accounting for more than 50% of total imports), fish, seafood, coffee and cocoa.
 Ecuador is Germany’s biggest supplier of bananas.

-Since 1978, Quito has been home to a German-Ecuadorian Chamber of Industry and Commerce, which also has a liaison office in Guayaquil.
-Ecuador operates an Institute of Export and Investment Promotion (ProEcuador), and since 1993 a Consulate General, in Hamburg.
-An investment promotion and protection agreement has been in place since 1965 (renewed in 1996) and a double taxation agreement (which is currently being renegotiated) since 1986.
+Since 1977, Quito has been home to a German-Ecuadorian Chamber of Industry and Commerce, which also has a liaison office in Guayaquil.
+Ecuador maintains an Institute for Export and Investment Promotion (PRO ECUADOR) and, since 1993, a Consulate-General in Hamburg.
+The investment promotion and protection agreement concluded in 1996 was terminated by Ecuador in May 2017.
+In March 2018, the new Ecuadorian Government submitted a draft text for negotiations on a successor agreement.
+The double taxation agreement, which has been in place since 1986, is currently being renegotiated.

-Germany is one of the largest bilateral donors in development cooperation with Ecuador.
-The most recent bilateral intergovernmental negotiations on development cooperation were held in Quito in November 2014.
-At these, the following priority areas of German-Ecuadorian cooperation were agreed upon: Protection of the Environment and Natural Resources and Public Administration/Economic Reform.
+Germany is one of the largest bilateral donors of development cooperation with Ecuador.
+The most recent bilateral intergovernmental negotiations on development cooperation were held in Quito in November 2017.
+The above-mentioned visit of the Chairperson of the German Bundestag’s Environment Committee further strengthened the cooperation.
+The two priority areas of German-Ecuadorian cooperation are protection of the environment/natural resources and public administration/economic reform.

 Culture and education

-The main intermediaries in cultural exchange between Germany and Ecuador are the Humboldt Society/Goethe Centre in Quito, the German-Ecuadorian Cultural Centre in Guayaquil, the German Schools in Quito, Guayaquil and Cuenca and, since 2008, two partner schools in the Quito metropolitan area (as part of the PASCH initiative).
+The main intermediaries in cultural exchange between Germany and Ecuador are the Humboldt-Gesellschaft/Goethe-Zentrum in Quito, the German-Ecuadorian Cultural Centre in Guayaquil, the German schools in Quito, Guayaquil and Cuenca and, since 2008, two partner schools in the Quito metropolitan area (as part of the PASCH initiative).
 The German cultural association Red Cultural Alemana coordinates the activities of all German institutions engaged in the cultural sector in Ecuador.
 Working together with the German Embassy, it organises a wide-ranging cultural programme.

 This text is intended as a source of basic information.
 It is regularly updated.
 No liability can be accepted for the accuracy or completeness of its contents.